truecharts/website/docs/manual/SCALE/guides/linking-apps.md

 - `$NAME-$APPNAME-$SVCNAME.ix-$NAME.svc.cluster.local`

-## List Internal Domain Names using TrueTool
+## List Internal Domain Names using HeavyScript

-TrueTool, a command-line utility, can list the internal DNS names of your apps using the command `./truetool.sh --dns`
+HeavyScript, a command-line utility, can list the internal DNS names of your apps using the command `./heavy_script.sh --dns`

-Follow the installation instructions on the github repo: https://github.com/truecharts/truetool
+Follow the installation instructions on the github repo: https://github.com/Heavybullets8/heavy_script

 ### Example